vinayak1497/Medi_Vault-/README.md

 2. Grant location permissions when prompted
 3. The app will automatically find doctors near you
 4. View doctor details in the card-based list

+## Troubleshooting

+### API Key Issues
+If you're seeing "API key configuration" errors:
+1. Make sure you have created a valid Gemini API key at https://aistudio.google.com/
+2. Ensure the API key is correctly placed in `lib/utils/constants.dart`
+3. Check that the API key has not expired
+4. Verify that you have enabled the Generative Language API in Google Cloud Console

+### Common Error Messages
+- "API key is missing": The apiKey field in constants.dart is empty
+- "API key authentication failed": The API key is invalid or expired
+- "Access forbidden": The API key doesn't have proper permissions

 ## Contributing